kevmhughes/flowerheads_ecom_app/README.md

 </kbd>

 ## Sanity (Headless CMS):
-#### Products can be added, edited and removed by the client via the CMS Sanity Studio
+#### Products can be added, edited and removed by the client via Sanity Studio
 <img src="readme-images/sanity1.png" />

 # Tools Used